-My husband and I have been to Universal Orlando more than once.
+My husband and I have been to Universal Orlando several times now.
 The first time we stayed for a whole week and only did Universal.
 My main reason for going was because of the Wizarding World of Harry Potter.
 I am a huge Harry Potter fan!
 I’ve of course read the books several times and couldn’t wait for my first visit to enter the magical world of Harry Potter and I will tell you now, it doesn’t disappoint!
 The second time we went, walking into Diagon Alley felt like coming home.
 I can’t wait to go back!

 I’ve read many, many blogs on the tips and hidden secrets of the Wizarding World, but having been there a few times and having adventured into every nook and cranny, this is my list of tips, tricks and secrets.

 We’ve now been to Universal in the months of February, September and November.
 In November, we were there Thanksgiving week, so it was the most crowded of the months we’ve visited.
 I don’t think I have to tell you that it will be packed in the Summer.
 But, February and September were supposed to be slower times for Universal, but although February was much cooler and comfortable weather, September was obviously less crowded.
 Check out the side by side pictures and you’ll see the difference too!
 Our February trip was the week of Presidents Day and our September trip was the last week of the month.
 So, it is safe to say that all theme parks will be more crowded surrounding holiday weeks.